Level of education

 Description

-This module is an introduction to the use of computer tools in physics: it involves analyzing a phenomenon, idealizing/modeling it, then studying it on a computer.
-Critical interpretation of results is also included.
-Examples are chosen in relation to other current subjects in the course.
+This module provides an introduction to the use of computer tools in physics: analyzing a phenomenon, idealizing/modeling it, and then studying it on a computer.
+Critical interpretation of the results is also part of the module.
+The examples discussed are chosen in relation to other current topics in the course.

 Objectives

-To acquire: Physics of random walk and diffusion; describing and solving non-linear dynamical systems (examples from population theory and analytical mechanics); implementing simple algorithms to solve a problem in Physics; simple Python programming and code verification; producing scientific results in the form of synthetic graphs in order to compare numerical results with theoretical predictions; critical discussion of numerical results with knowledge of potential sources of error.
+To be acquired: Physics of random walks and diffusion; description and resolution of nonlinear dynamic systems (examples from population theory and analytical mechanics); implementation of simple algorithms to solve a problem in physics; simple Python programming and code verification; production of scientific results in the form of summary graphs in order to compare numerical results with theoretical predictions; critical discussion of numerical results with knowledge of potential sources of error.

 Teaching hours

-notions of programming (an imperative language, ideally Python); vector and matrix calculations; notions of mathematical analysis (limits, differentiation, integrals, differential equations).
+programming concepts (an imperative language, ideally Python); vector and matrix calculations; mathematical analysis concepts (limits, differentiation, integrals, differential equations).

 CCI